- What is an ileostomy?

 - When traveling by plane, remember that checked-in luggage sometimes gets lost.
 Carry an extra pouching system and other supplies on the plane with you.
-Small cosmetic bags with plastic linings or shaving kits work well.
-These should be kept in your carry-on luggage.
+Small cosmetic bags or shaving kits with plastic linings work well.
+These should be kept in your carry-on bag.
 Air travel security will generally let you take on all medical supplies.
-You may want to review the Transportation Security Administration's information at: www.tsa.dhs.gov/travelers/airtravel/specialneeds/index.shtm
+You may want to review the Transportation Security Administration’s information at: www.tsa.dhs.gov/travelers/airtravel/specialneeds/index.shtm

 - To avoid problems with customs or luggage inspection, have a note from your doctor stating that you need to carry ostomy supplies and medicine by hand.
 Further problems might be avoided by having this information translated into the languages of the countries you are visiting.

-- Before traveling abroad, get a current list of English-speaking doctors in the areas you will be visiting.
-The International Association for Medical Assistance to Travelers (IAMAT) at 716-754-4883 or www.iamat.org publishes lists of English speaking doctors who were trained in North America or Europe and are available in over 90 countries around the world.
+- Before traveling abroad, get a current list of English-speaking doctors in the areas you’ll be visiting.
+The International Association for Medical Assistance to Travelers (IAMAT) at 716-754-4883 or www.iamat.org publishes lists of English speaking doctors who were trained in North America or Europe and are available in many countries around the world.

 - Traveler’s diarrhea is a common problem for tourists in foreign countries, whether you have an ostomy or not.
 The most common cause of diarrhea is impure water and/or food.
 It may also be caused by changes in water, food, or climate.
-It is best to avoid unpeeled fruits and raw vegetables.
+Don’t eat unpeeled fruits and raw vegetables.
 Be sure drinking water is safe.
-If the water is not safe, do not use the ice either.
+If the water isn’t safe, don’t use the ice either.
 Bottled water or boiled water is recommended, even for brushing your teeth.
 People with ileostomies lose water and minerals quickly when they have diarrhea.
-(See "Electrolyte balance" in the section "Ileostomy problems.")
+(See “Electrolyte balance” in the section called “Avoiding and managing ileostomy problems.”)
 For this reason you may need medicine to stop the fluid and electrolyte loss.
 Your doctor can give you a prescription to control diarrhea.
 Get it filled before you leave so that you can take the medicine with you just in case you need it.